Theodelinda: Regent

-Shortly before Agilulf's death in 616, he named Theodelinda co-regent for their son Adaloald and once he reached maturity, she remained co-ruler over the kingdom.
+Shortly before Agilulf's death in 616, he named Theodelinda co-regent for their son Adaloald, and once he reached maturity, she remained co-ruler over the kingdom.

-For a period of some thirty-five years Theodelinda was queen of the Lombards.
+For a period of some thirty-five years, Theodelinda was queen of the Lombards.
 Perhaps to further exhibit her faith, she constructed a Catholic cathedral dedicated to St. John the Baptist at Monza (near Milan) and richly endowed it.
-Her support for the Catholic faith also included the establishment of monasteries—one at Bobbio, and later one at Pedona, among others according to Paul the Deacon.
+Her support for the Catholic faith also included the establishment of monasteries—one at Bobbio, and later one at Pedona, among others, according to Paul the Deacon.

-Within "the treasure house" that is the cathedral at Monza, one finds a splendidly detailed sculpture of a mother hen and her chicks made of gilded silver, which was likely another gift from Pope Gregory.
+Within "the treasure house" that is the cathedral at Monza, one finds a detailed sculpture of a mother hen and her chicks made of gilded silver, which was likely another gift from Pope Gregory.
 (Note: The famous treasure of Monza contains the Iron Crown of Lombardy and the theca persica, enclosing a text from the Gospel of John, sent by Pope Gregory to her for her son Adaloald.
 Another of the gifts of this pope to the Lombard queen was a cruciform encolpion (reliquary) containing a portion of the True Cross.

 The history of the queen and her connection with the famous Iron Crown of Lombardy are narrated in the frescoes painted in the Theodelinda Chapel in the Monza Cathedral, work by Ambrogio and Gregorio Zavattari (1444).)